-- 41 Level 4 studies (on a read-across analogue aspirin):
+Level 4 studies (on a read-across analogue aspirin):

-- 42 43 Study 1
+Study 1

-- 44

-45 In a developmental toxicity study (Gupta et al., 2003), 7 pregnant rats were given ASA by 46 oral (gavage) administration between days 6 to 17 after mating.
-At the highest dose (250 47 mg/kg bw/day) 2 fetuses from 2 litters were observed to have hypoplastic testes.
-There were 48 no hypoplastic testes in the control group.
-There were no other findings in that study 49 suggestive of an anti-androgenic mode of action (e.g. cryptorchidism or hypospadias).
-The 50 testes findings were accompanied by severe maternal and fetal toxicity at the same dose, 51 which strongly suggests an absence of a specific endocrine mode of action but rather an 52 adverse secondary impact by general toxicity.
+In a developmental toxicity study (Gupta et al., 2003), 7 pregnant rats were given ASA by oral (gavage) administration between days 6 to 17 after mating.
+At the highest dose (250 mg/kg bw/day) 2 fetuses from 2 litters were observed to have hypoplastic testes.
+There were no hypoplastic testes in the control group.
+There were no other findings in that study suggestive of an anti-androgenic mode of action (e.g. cryptorchidism or hypospadias).
+The testes findings were accompanied by severe maternal and fetal toxicity at the same dose, which strongly suggests an absence of a specific endocrine mode of action but rather an adverse secondary impact by general toxicity.

-53 54 Study 2
+Study 2

 In another in vivo rat study (Kristensen et al., 2011) females were treated with ASA at doses of 150, 200 or 250 mg/kg bw/day between gestation days 13-21.
-The Danish report states

-1 that reduced anogenital distance in male rats (a marker of impaired androgen signalling) was 2 seen.
-However, when corrected for bodyweight, no effect on anogenital distance was 3 apparent.
-This is significant because proper evaluation of changes in this parameter requires 4 correction for bodyweight.
-That study also claimed to show reduced in vivo production of 5 testicular testosterone, however, evaluation of the data clearly shows that there is no dose-6 response for this effect and it is unlikely to be related to treatment.
-It is interesting to note 7 that these data are not presented in the main article but embedded in the supplementary 8 materials.
-In that same study, questionnaires were given to Danish and Finnish women to 9 report on their analgesic use during pregnancy.
+In Hass et al. (2018), it was noted that reduced anogenital distance in male rats (a marker of impaired androgen signalling) was seen.
+The SCCS notes that when corrected for bodyweight, no effect on anogenital distance was apparent.
+This is significant because proper evaluation of changes in this parameter requires correction for bodyweight.
+That study also showed reduced in vivo production of testicular testosterone in all dose groups, with significance in the mid dose group.
+There was however no dose-response for this effect and in view of the SCCS, it is unlikely to be related to treatment.
+It is interesting to note that these data are not presented in the main article but embedded in the supplementary materials.
+In that same study, questionnaires were given to Danish and Finnish women to report on their analgesic use during pregnancy.
 The authors discovered that in the Danish cohort, an association was found between cryptorchidism and use of analgesics.
-The 10 11 association was not found in the Finnish cohort.
-The numbers of pregnancies evaluated were 12 small, and several factors were not taken into account, such as the familial occurrence of 13 undescended testes and the association of this finding with multiple gestation.
-In general, 14 human data from observational epidemiological studies based on questionnaires are 15 susceptible to recall bias since self-reporting information may be incomplete or inaccurate (as 16 the authors mentioned themselves).
-The critical factor is the lack of robust exposure data 17 which is needed to strengthen the assumed association between cryptorchidism and use of 18 analgesics.
-Another confounding factor with respect to this study may be that humans are 19 generally exposed to measurable levels of salicylic acid via dietary sources such as fruits and 20 vegetables; one study even found that vegetarians not taking aspirin had urinary levels of 21 salicylic acid higher than the non-vegetarians (Lawrence et al., 2003).
-22
+The association was not found in the Finnish cohort.
+The numbers of pregnancies evaluated were small, and several factors were not taken into account, such as the familial occurrence of undescended testes and the association of this finding with multiple gestation.
+In general, human data from observational epidemiological studies based on questionnaires are susceptible to recall bias since self-reporting information may be incomplete or inaccurate (as the authors mentioned themselves).
+The critical factor is the lack of robust exposure data which is needed to strengthen the assumed association between cryptorchidism and use of analgesics.
+Another confounding factor with respect to this study may be that humans are generally exposed to measurable levels of salicylic acid via dietary sources such as fruits and vegetables; one study even found that vegetarians not taking aspirin had urinary levels of salicylic acid higher than the non-vegetarians (Lawrence et al., 2003).

-23 Study 3
+Study 3